Do you know all the question stems for each level of Bloom’s Taxonomy? This is your resource if you’re teaching in the class or online!

 - Write in your own words …

-Analysing is the cognitive level where students can take the knowledge they have remembered, understood and applied, then delve into that knowledge to make associations, discernments or comparisons.
+Analysing is the cognitive level where students can take the knowledge they have remembered, understood and applied, then delve into it to make associations, discernments or comparisons.
 Students should break down a concept or idea into parts and show relationships between these parts.
 Teachers must give students time to examine concepts and their requisite elements.
 Students are required to explain why they chose a solution.

 - Can you distinguish between …?